Post: 60% Faster Onboarding with HR Workflow Automation: How One HR Director Reclaimed 6 Hours a Week

 • 1 was genuinely ambiguous — handling new hires who had offers rescinded or delayed start dates mid-process

-The automation build targeted the 19 deterministic steps in four logical clusters — each cluster designed to trigger automatically from the prior cluster’s completion, not from a human action.
+The automation build targeted the 19 deterministic steps in four logical clusters — each designed to trigger automatically from the prior cluster’s completion, not from a human action.

 Cluster 1: Offer Acceptance Triggers